mitre/secure-coding-case-studies/java/msccs-11.md

     146      },
     147      false);

 For this code weakness to be exploitable, two conditions must be met.
-First, the parameter `name` that is retrived by the call to getName() must be controllable by an adversary such that they can set the value to whatever they want.
+First, the parameter `name` that is retrieved by the call to getName() must be controllable by an adversary such that they can set the value to whatever they want.
 Second, the code must improperly neutralize (e.g., canonicalize, encode, escape, quote, validate) the adversary provided input such that the value is stored as is within the database and then sent to a user without modification.

 *ADVERSARY CONTROLLED INPUT*